 Excessive regulations, red-tapism and highly bureaucratic system of governance are reigning supreme in the institutes of higher education in Pakistan.
 This phenomenon has not only impinged on the autonomous status of the universities but also ruined efficiency and performance.
 In fact, there are ingenious ways to deal with excessive bureaucracy.
-Sincere efforts were not made to circumvent red tape in the academia.
-This blog post is aimed at providing necessary insight for the academic leaders and policymakers to extend its reform agenda to the higher education sector in the country.
+Sincere efforts were not made to circumvent red tape in academia.
+This blog post is aimed at providing necessary insight to the academic leaders, government functionaries and policymakers to extend its reform agenda to the higher education sector in Pakistan.

 The upcoming blog, “Is the red tape undermining higher education in Pakistan?” is taking up the other dimensions of the hper-bureaucratic higher education landscape in the country.

 Academic leadership Universities in Pakistan